near/docs/docs/tutorials/how-to-write-contracts-that-talk-to-each-other.md

 import { context, storage } from "near-sdk-as";

 export function addLongNumbers(a: string, b: string): string {
+  // sends log to the terminal of the contract placing call and the Near Explorer logging.log('Contract ' + context.predecessor + ' Called')
   // Similar to long addition by hand, we start with the least significant digits first const aReversed = a.split("").reverse();
   const bReversed = b.split("").reverse();

-  // We initiatize our resultant variable to be one more than the largest number's length const maxLength = max(a.length, b.length);
+  // We initialize our resultant variable to be one more than the largest number's length const maxLength = max(a.length, b.length);
   let resultArray = new Array<String | null>(maxLength + 1);
   let result = "";